Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Introduction

-In order to study the effect of rotation, we will study the heavy quark potential and jet quenching parameter in a rotating D-instanton background.
-Actually, in \cite{Zhang:2016fdk}, the authors have calculated these two quantities in a D-instanton background and investigated the effect of instanton density on them.
-However, according to \cite{STAR:2017ckg}, the QGP generated in the heavy ion collision is rotational, so we want to study the influence of the rotation on these two quantities in this paper.
+Inspired by \cite{Zhang:2016fdk,STAR:2017ckg,BravoGaete:2017dso}, we will study the heavy quark potential and jet quenching parameter in a rotating D-instanton background in this paper.
 To get the metric in a rotating D-instanton background, we should solve the equation of motion of the rotating nuclear matter.
 However, it is very difficult.
 We will use the method in \cite{BravoGaete:2017dso,Erices:2017izj,Chen:2020ath} to get a non-conformal rotating black hole solution by performing a standard Lorentz transformation on the static black hole solution.
 Due to the symmetry of the action, it must be a solution of the Einstein equation.
-Then, we will calculate the heavy quark potential and jet quenching parameter using the resulting metric and study the effects of angular velocity, instanton density and temperature on these two quantities.
+Then, we will calculate the heavy quark potential and jet quenching parameter using the resulting metric and study the effects of angular velocity, D-instanton density and temperature on these two quantities.

 The organization of the paper is as follows.
 In Sec.\ref{sec:02}, we get the metric in a rotating D-instanton background by performing a standard Lorentz transformation on the static metric in the D-instanton background.
-In Sec.\ref{sec:03}, we study the effects of angular velocity, instanton density and temperature on the heavy quark potential.
-In Sec.\ref{sec:04}, similarly, we study the effects of angular velocity, instanton density and temperature on the jet quenching parameter.
-In Sec.\ref{sec:05}, we give some conclusion and discussion.
+In Sec.\ref{sec:03}, we study the effects of angular velocity, D-instanton density and temperature on the heavy quark potential.
+In Sec.\ref{sec:04}, similarly, we study the effects of angular velocity, D-instanton density and temperature on the jet quenching parameter.
+We conclude with a discussion in Sec.\ref{sec:05}.